 Mr. Agustin D. Orozco attended an FPOC admissions conference while he was an undergraduate student and assisted us in organizing our events at Loyola Law School.
 He is well-regarded for his active involvement in assisting current law students.
-Recently, La Raza de Loyola Law School’s 2014 graduating class honored Agustin for his ongoing support.
+La Raza de Loyola Law School’s 2014 graduating class honored Agustin for his ongoing support.

 Agustin is the son of Mexican immigrants and is the first in his family to go to law school.
 As such, Agustin puts great value on giving back to the community.
 He is involved in various pipeline and mentoring programs, where he provides guidance to high school students in their pursuit of undergraduate and graduate degrees.
 He also has an active pro bono practice.
 As part of these efforts, he has helped obtain asylum and Special Immigrant Juvenile Status for unaccompanied minors.